 What We Can Do to Fix or Minimize This Problem

 Fundamentally, there is a technology design problem here which is triggered by a common and greatly useful functionality, i.e. groups.
 It’s unlikely Microsoft will expend a great deal of energy changing the technology design on our behalf.
 And it’s unreasonable to stop or halt group use in MI.
-So the available solutions are similar to most resource exhaustion problems-put succinctly in the common mantra of reduce, reuse, recycle.
+So the available solutions are similar to most resource exhaustion problems-put succinctly in the common saying of reduce, reuse, recycle.

 There are a number of possible actions which may help to reduce the criticality of this potential issue.
 Among them are: